 I call it a “Life Storm”.
 They come in a variety of forms.
 As with the story below, some are natural (tornado).
 Some are physical – covid-19 virus.
 Some are mental – depression.
 Some are relational – divorce.
 Others are financial – bankruptcy.

 The disciples were in such a storm.

 They were “a considerable distance from land.”
-In a life storm solid ground disappears.
+In a life storm, the solid ground disappears.
 Even if one had an anchor, it would be useless.
 “Save me, O God!
 The water is up to my neck; I am sinking in deep mud, and there is no solid ground; I am out in deep water, and the waves are about to drown me.”
 (Psalm 69:1-4)

 “When the disciples saw him walking on the lake, they were terrified.”
 It’s easy to believe that some of the disciples would be easily terrified.
-But, the fishermen … Peter, James, Andrew and John?
+But, the fishermen … Peter, James, Andrew, and John?
 Fear hits like a tsunami because everything seems out-of-control.

-“It’s a ghost,’ they said….
-In Life Storms the experiences of life become shadowy, dark, gloomy and murky.
+“It’s a ghost,’ they said… In Life Storms, the experiences of life become shadowy, dark, gloomy and murky.
 We can’t see “the forest for the trees!”

 They “cried out in fear.”
 Life Storms shackle us behind bars of fear.
 We’re unable to escape; so we think.

-In the midst of the storm Jesus came, uttering these words to the terrified disciples: ‘Take courage!
+In the midst of the storm, Jesus came, uttering these words to the terrified disciples: ‘Take courage!
 It is I. Don’t be afraid.’

 “Even if I go through the deepest darkness, I will not be afraid, Lord, for you are with me.”
 (Psalm 23:4)